freenas/freenas-docs/userguide/storage.rst

 Export/Disconnect a Pool
 ~~~~~~~~~~~~~~~~~~~~~~~~

-:guilabel:`Export/Dissonnect` removes a pool from the %brand%
-system, making the disks in the pool available.
-The data in the pool
+:guilabel:`Export/Disconnect` is used to cleanly disconnect a pool
+from the system.
+This is used before physically disconnecting the
-can either be destroyed or preserved.
+pool so it can be imported on another system, or to optionally detach
+and erase the pool so the disks can be reused.

 To export or destroy an existing pool, click the pool name,
 |ui-settings|, then